borenstein-lab/MetaLAFFA/README.md

     1. Starting from the cluster-specific section of the SGE template wrapper script:

-        1. First, the script intializes the list of components that make up the command to submit the job to the cluster.
+        1. First, the script initializes the list of components that make up the command to submit the job to the cluster.
 On SGE, the basic submission command is `qsub`, but you'll want to change this to the correct submission command for your cluster.
 The second component of the base submission command is the name of the script to run for the cluster job.

         2. Next, there is some example processing for multi-core jobs.
 For the cluster where this was developed, multi-core jobs must request memory-per-core, rather than total memory for the job, so the script must calculate this.
 At the end of these calculations, the `qsub` command-line option for requesting multiple cores is added to the base submission command.